kubernetes/enhancements/keps/sig-node/6247-kubelet-watchdog-diagnostics/README.md

 Unit tests should verify:

+- `KubeletWatchdogDiagnostics` is disabled by default;
+- with the feature gate disabled, no new diagnostic records or retry summary are emitted and existing control flow is unchanged;
+- with the feature gate enabled, all three new diagnostic paths are active;
+- disabling the feature after enabling it stops the new diagnostics, and reenabling it restores them without state cleanup or migration;
 - watchdog-disabled behavior is unchanged;
 - successful checker and notification behavior is unchanged;
 - checker error logs the checker name and error at the default level;